placeholdrteam/Overview/README.md

 * **If you have an idea**
   > Create an issue, with an enhancement tag, and perhaps an ideal release version to be included in.
 Also, assign it to the approriate person, project, and perhaps milestone *if you are using that process*
+* **If you have a question**
+  > Create an issue, with a question tag, and assign it to the individual you believe can answer it
 * **If you have a mockup**
   > Add it either to the mockup folder (bad), or as a hosted link to the MockUps.md (better)
+* **If you are moving a card to another board**
+  > Tag it as assigned, and close the issue.
+This will move it to the done column, and will indicate it's functionality will be worked on in the appropriate repo.
+If you close an issue without tagging as assigned, it will be assumed to have been rejected, or taken care of within this repo already.